 Medicare & Personal Insurance Benefits

 Insurance and insurance claims are one of the last things that you want to deal with during breast cancer treatment and recovery, but it is important to be informed about what parts of your treatment plan are covered by insurance.
-Many of our clients aren’t aware of the extent of coverage for prostheses and bras that their personal medical insurance, Medicare, or Medicaid will cover.
-At Scarlet’s Unmentionables we’re here to help you understand the insurance allocations and know exactly which products are covered under your insurance plan.
-The challenge with insurance is that different plans from personal insurance, Medicare, and Medicaid allow different types of coverage so it can be hard to understand what is allowed and what isn’t.
-Your fitter will work directly with your insurance company to understand your coverage and share that information with you.
-We will help you shop within your insurance budget and we will submit your claims directly for you so you don’t have to pay anything out of pocket for covered products.
+Many of my patients aren’t aware of the extent of coverage for prostheses and bras that their personal medical insurance, Medicare, or Medicaid will cover.
+At Scarlet’s Unmentionables, I’m here to help you understand the insurance allocations and know exactly which products are covered under your insurance plan.
+The challenge with insurance is that different plans from personal insurance, Medicare, and Medicaid allow different types of coverage, so it can be hard to understand what is allowed and what isn’t.
+Cheryl will work directly with your insurance company to understand your coverage and share that information with you.
+However, it is strongly encouraged that you contact your insurance company prior to your visit to fully understand your personal policy.
+(The following codes will help your insurance understand what you are interested in purchasing: L8000 mastectomy bras, L8030 breast prosthesis, L8035 custom breast prosthesis, S8424 compression garment.
+It is wise, while speaking to your insurance provider, to determine how many units of each of the above codes you are eligible for per year).
+I will help you shop within your insurance budget and I will submit your claims directly for you.

 Another piece of understanding insurance coverage is knowing when you’re eligible for re-fitting and new bras or prostheses.
-Once we have an understanding of your insurance coverage we will keep track of the benefits schedule and provide you with reminders so you know when you can add or replace items in your wardrobe with insurance coverage.
+Once I have an understanding of your insurance coverage, I will keep track of the benefits schedule and provide you with reminders so you know when you can add or replace items in your wardrobe with insurance coverage.